SarateanuAndrew/sport-shop/README.md

 ## Deployment and Scaling:
 Concerning containerization, I've chosen to use Docker.
 Docker allows you to package and run applications in a loosely isolated environment known as a container.
 Deploying and scaling are crucial for implementing microservices.
 For orchestration and scaling, I'll opt for Docker Compose.

+# Lab 2
+## How to run new app?

+docker-compose -f docker-compose.yml up --build  This command run docker-compose.yml file that dockerize gateway, service-discovery and my 2 microcervices with their DB.

+1. Run docker-compose -f docker-compose.yml up --build  This command run docker-compose.yml file that dockerize gateway, service-discovery and my 2 microcervices with their DB.
+2. Test Endpoints with Status Endpoint Get: http://localhost:3000/books/status and http://localhost:3001/auth/status
+3. First endpoint for user creation: http://localhost:3001/auth/register (Copy token and use it in all next requests, Copy new user id)
+4. Second endpoint for book creation: http://localhost:3000/books (Change owner vatue to user id that you obtained in step 3, Copy new book id)
+5. Third endpoint for checking if book is available and rent it: http://localhost:3001/auth/rent/:bookId (Use book id that you obtained at step 4)

+## New Diagram:

+## My new technologies

+In my project, I’ll implement a robust microservices architecture that ensures high availability, reliability, and efficient data management.
+To maintain Service High Availability, I’ll use load balancers and failover strategies, along with a Circuit Breaker to prevent overloading and quickly detect failing services.
+For caching, Consistent Hashing will ensure balanced data distribution, and Cache High Availability will provide redundancy so data access remains fast and uninterrupted.
+To handle complex, distributed processes, I’ll rely on Two-Phase Commits for transactional consistency and Long-Running Saga Transactions for complex workflows.
+Database Replication with Failover will add redundancy, allowing the system to switch seamlessly to a backup in case of database issues.
+I’ll use the ELK Stack (Elasticsearch, Logstash, and Kibana) for centralized logging and analysis, making it easy to detect performance bottlenecks or errors.
+Finally, a Data Warehouse will store historical data, enabling detailed analysis for insights and decision-making.
+Together, these technologies create a resilient, scalable infrastructure capable of supporting high-performance applications.